 - Recognise that you are using up other people’s time & being dishonest with yourself and your line manager.
 Set aside time for self-development to build these skills.

 - Focus on your line manager’s praise & plan to avoid future roles where the areas you are less capable might be exposed.

 - Tell your line manager that you are grateful for the praise but you feel as though you need more training on the IT systems.

-Benefits of a Situational Judgement Assessment?
+What are the benefits of a Situational Judgement Test

 Sift out 50 – 70% of applicants by utilising a Situational Judgement Test as a recruitment selection tool.

-By using real life work scenarios gives a better understanding of how the candidate might operate in the work place and you can gain an insight into their behavioural tendencies.
+By using real life work scenarios gives you a better understanding of how the candidate might operate in the work place and you can gain an insight into their behavioural tendencies.

 - The candidate’s “opinion” on specific scenarios

 - The candidate’s thought process and approach to solve problems